-Stage 4 of the Plan may be rescinded when all of the conditions listed as triggering events set forth above have ceased to exist for a period of three consecutive days.
+Stage 4 of the Plan may be rescinded when the District's General Manager determines that the appropriate conditions exist.
 Upon termination of Stage 4, Stage 3, or the applicable drought response stage based on the triggering criteria, becomes operative.
-The District Manager will take into consideration the City Manager's determination regarding termination of its Stage 4 restrictions.